 This flexibility is also present in animal taxonomy, as biologists use informal terms like “true foxes” when making distinctions among animals.
 Crucially, genre names are, on their fundamental level, a reflexive means of description and recognition, not a rigid system of boundaries.

-On the subject of boundaries, there’s a common assumption that music classification creates a restriction on creative freedom.
+On the subject of boundaries, there’s a common assumption that music classification places a restriction on creative freedom.
 People imagine it as forcing new music into boxes with unnecessary labels.
-There’s no denying that classifications can reach unnecessary levels, though the fact the system is sometimes over-applied doesn’t negate the value of genre classifications when used properly.
+There’s no denying that attempts at classification can reach unnecessary levels, though the fact the system is sometimes over-applied doesn’t negate the value of genre terms when used properly.

 Meaningful and relevant labels have a tendency to stick while frivolous ones are forgotten, and so the creation of new labels is an exploratory process with no long-term drawbacks.